Heems: Activism

-Suri has been a vocal advocate of the South Asian community in New York.
+Suri has been a vocal advocate of the South Asian community in New York and has spoken about using his art to amplify South Asian stories.
 In January 2012, Suri joined the board of directors of the Queens-based community organization SEVA.
 Suri plans to work with SEVA to develop a community center with a recording studio for local youth.
 Suri has worked extensively with SEVA to push for more equitable redistricting in Queens.
 Suri has publicly supported Reshma Saujani's bid for New York City Public Advocate, saying, "We will probably have the highest South Asian voter turnout ever this year because of her on the ballot and the resources she will be putting in it.
 This is the most qualified and well resourced candidate from the [South Asian] community ever."

 Art

 In addition to his musical career, Suri also maintains a longstanding relationship with the art scene, especially in New York City.
 In 2010, Das Racist performed as a part of the Whitney Museum of American Art's Biennial celebration, curated by California artist Martin Kersels.
 In April 2013, Suri returned to the Whitney as part of the Blues for Smoke exhibit, an interdisciplinary exhibition that explored "a wide range of contemporary art through the lens of the blues and blues aesthetics."
 He performed alongside former Das Racist member Ashok Kondabolu (Dapwell), Greedhead rapper Le1f, and psych-dance band Prince Rama.
 In February 2015, Heems curated an art exhibition at the Aicon Gallery in anticipation of his new album, Eat Pray Thug.
 The exhibition contained a wide variety of South Asian artists as well as events and performances throughout its month-long run, including artists such as The Kominas, Riz Ahmed (Riz MC), and Heems himself.